waqar373-ux/WinDefCon/README.md

 3. Startup Manager
 A powerful utility to inspect and manage programs that launch automatically on system boot.

-Comprehensive Scan: Scans all common registry keys and startup folders for both the current user and all users.
+Comprehensive Scan: Scans all common registry keys and startup folders.

-Disable Functionality: Allows users to select and permanently disable unwanted or suspicious startup items.
+Disable Functionality: Allows users to select and permanently disable unwanted startup items.

 4. Virus & Threat Scan
 Provides an interface for on-demand threat scanning.